 Thou Shalt Not Covet thy Neighbour's Hot Body

-It's been 3 months since Nora Nichols (Madeline Zima) and her ex parted company as they wanted different things out of life and since then she has struggled to focus on writing her romance blog.
-But she has found herself becoming more and more intrigued by her handsome neighbour Lucas (Brian Ames) who she has been secretly watching from her window as it looks in to his bedroom and being a fan of romantic fiction fantasising about as well.
-As Norah attempts to take things further with Lucas, finding herself inspired by him when they start hooking up she realises that maybe she is not the only voyeur in her world.
+It's been 3 months since Nora Nichols (Madeline Zima - Lucy) and her ex parted company, as they wanted different things out of life, and since then she has struggled to focus on writing her romance blog.
+But she has found herself becoming increasingly intrigued by her handsome neighbour, Lucas (Brian Ames - The Surrogate), who she has started fantasising about having secretly watched him through her window as from it she can see directly in to his bedroom.
+As Norah attempts to take things further with Lucas, finding herself inspired by him and their fledgling relationship, she realises that maybe she is not the only voyeur in her world.

-As a movie lover first and reviewer second the one thing I hope for when I watch a movie is to be captivated by something positive, something right which I will be remember the movie for.
-Sadly as someone who watches a fair few Lifetime movies it is often something negative which makes a movie memorable and it is something negative which sticks out when it comes to "I Am Watching You".
-That is so much of the acting feels forced from Nora going to give Lucas a hug and her hair getting tangled in his beard to her sexual fantasy about him as she secretly watches from her window.
-But it is not just the main stars who force the acting, a friend who is loud and full on when it comes to Nora getting some is so painfully bad it makes you cringe.
+As a movie lover first and a movie reviewer second the one thing I hope for when ever I watch a movie is to be captivated by something positive, something good which I will remember the movie for.
+Sadly as someone who watches a fair few Lifetime movies it is often something bad which I remember a movie for and it is something bad which sticks out when it comes to "I Am Watching You".
+The bad is that so much of the acting feels forced from Nora going to give Lucas a hug and her hair getting tangled in his beard to her fantasising about him as she secretly watches from her window.
+But it isn't just the main actors who force the acting, a friend who is loud and full on when it comes to Nora's new relationship is so painfully bad it makes you cringe.

-But here is the thing; beyond the bad acting and soft eroticism the storyline which sees Nora paying for her actions when it comes to using Lucas as inspiration is forgettable and uninteresting because quite simply the eroticism and "hotness" of its stars dominates the movie for too long.
-In truth by the time "I Am Watching You" tries to move on from focusing purely on the eroticism it had lost me and was unable to draw me back in when the danger inevitably begins to mount.
+But here is the thing; beyond the bad acting and soft eroticism the storyline which sees Nora paying for her actions when it comes to using Lucas as inspiration is forgettable and uninteresting because the soft eroticism and physical appeal of the actors dominates the movie for too much.
+In truth by the time "I Am Watching You" tries to move on from focusing purely on the eroticism it had lost me and was unable to claw me back in when the danger inevitably begins to mount.